AlicesVoid/Summer-2023/CYBERSEC/NOTES/ch1_may30.md

 - Weakness in a system that is vulnerable to a threat of some kind

 ## Computer System Assets ##
 - Hardware, Software, Data, Networks/Comm.
-Facilites
+Facilities

 ## Vulnerabilities, Threats, Attacks ##
 __Vulnerabilities:__